 Following the voting rights notification of June 9, 2016 of PFC S.r.l., Vicenza, Italy, this company directly holds 4.13% of the voting rights pursuant to Sec.
 21 WpHG, and pursuant to Sec.
 22 WpHG an additional 6.00% of the voting rights of Zignago Holding S.p.A., Fossalta di Portogruaro, Italy, has been attributed to PFC S.r.l.
 In addition, Zignago Holding S.p.A., Fossalta di Portogruaro, Italy, directly holds 6.00% of the voting rights pursuant to Sec.
-21 WpHG, and pursuant to Sec.
 21 WpHG, and pursuant to § Sec.
 WpHG an additional 4.13% of the voting rights of PFC S.r.l., Vicenza, Italy, has been attributed to Zignago Holding S.p.A.
 In total, the investments thus exceed 10% of the voting rights.
 HUGO BOSS AG has not been notified of any other direct or indirect capital investments that exceed 10% of the voting rights.
-HUGO BOSS AG has not been notified of any direct or indirect capital investments that exceed 10% of the voting rights.